omarkurtovic/ExpenseTracker/GAMEPLAN.md

 # Expense Tracker - Development Roadmap

-## Current Status
-- why is form input so slow?

 ## Known Issues to Fix

 - [ ] Enter key to submit forms (use Tab+Click instead)
-- [ ] Dashboard query optimization (1000+ transactions)
--- opening existing tracsaction that is expense the amount should not be negative -- need to redirect user automatically to dashboard if logged in not show login page -- click on accounts/categories to go to trasactions page with preset filter?

 ## Potential Features

 ### Quick Wins (3-5 hours)